BillMick/phone-book/README.md

 Ensure to have g++ installed.
 Then, run the code « g++ Menu.cpp Repertoire.cpp » in a terminal opened in the cloned directory.

+# value
 This code can be helpful to appreciate basic C++ using in a common use case, with file management.
 It is also implemented a basic error management when the prompt entered by the user is not in the expected list.
+Enjoy it.

+# for more details
-For more details, you can either refer to Project_Report.pdf file or contact us by email.
+For more details, you can either refer to « Project_Report.pdf » file or contact us by email.
 You can also write for suggestions.
-Enjoy it.

 # how to contact us
 gmail : ahouandjinoubill@gmail.com